osisoft/AVEVA-Adapter-RDBMS-Docs/content/configuration/data-source-discovery.md

 # Data source discovery

 A discovery against the data source of an RDBMS adapter requires you to specify the **query** parameter.
-In the discover query, you must specify the `QueryId` of a query in the [Queries configuration facet](xref:Queries).
-This will be the query that is executed against the data source, and the adapter will parse the result set for data selection items.
-You may also provide other key=value pairs to allow the adapter to create more accurate data selection items.
+In the discover query, you must specify the `QueryId` of a query in the queries configuration facet.
+For more information, see [Queries](xref:Queries).
+This is the query that is executed against the data source.
+The adapter parses the result set for data selection items.
+To allow the adapter to create more accurate data selection items, you may also provide other key=value pairs.
 You can add the discovered items to the data selection.

 ## RDBMS query string